-A palya which I have been making often, very simple, quick and based on what is in the garden at the moment; a handful of beans, small cabbages and a few small zucchinis.
+I have been making this palya often.
+It is very simple, quick, and based on what is in the garden at the moment: a handful of beans, small cabbages, and a few small zucchinis.
 Feel free to change the vegetables to suit the season or availability.
-Great served over rice, with avocado and pickle or accompanied with a simple dal.
+It is great served over rice, with avocado and pickle, or accompanied by a simple dal.

 summer garden palya